taustation-fan/taustation-fan.github.io/ships.md

 Ships require regular repairs, and occasional refurbishments.

-Once a ship reaches a mysterious condition, which is not just dependent on the health gauges of the ship, it requires repairs before you can use the ship again.
+Once a health bar of a ship reaches 75% or below, or when the navigation computers are "not operational", the it requires repairs before you can use the ship again.

 If you are lucky, and the current station has a shipyard, the repairs are fairly affordable (in the range of hundreds to maybe one thousand credits)